thomhos/next-routing-tools/README.md

 <Link href='/blog/fooo' />
 ```

-Heavily inspired by next-routes.
+Heavily inspired by next-routes (thanks!).
 But as I was using typescript I wanted a slightly different api.